valentingarnier/valentingarnier.github.io/index.md

 ## Introduction

-Early 2000s, all the front pages of the news papers are covered by the same story: few crimes were commited inside different airports all around the world: John F. Kennedy International Airport, Sydney Kingsford Smith Airport, Cointrin Geneva Airport.. and the list is long.
-It seems that to achieve some many, the guily has partners.
+Early 2000s, all the front pages of the news papers are covered by the same story: crimes are commited different airports all around the world: John F. Kennedy International Airport, Sydney Kingsford Smith Airport, Cointrin Geneva Airport.. and the list is long.
+It seems some criminal dark mind is flying around the world to murder people.

-It's been months now that the first crime has been done and that this tragedy continue.
-People start to be scared to take the plane and the airlines company are worrying about their futur.
+It has been months now that the first crimes have been comitted and that the tragedies continue.
+People start being scared to take planes and the airline companies are worrying about their futur.

-October 14st, 2010, all of those company have met in order to find a solution and stop this story.
-They ordered to the mondial government to call the most qualified team to elucidate this mystery and finally find who is responsable of those terrible acts.
-The government had no choice than calling the most qualified known team in terms of discovering mystery: the one and only Sherlock Holmes along with his little sister Enola Holmes, and his best friend the Doctor Watson.
+October 14st, 2010, all airlines companies gather together to find a solution and stop this macabre trend.
+They decide to take rational actions and call the most qualified team to elucidate this mystery and finally find who is responsable of those terrible acts.
+They obviously call the most qualified known team in terms of discovering mysteries: the one and only Sherlock Holmes along with his little sister Enola Holmes, and his best friend Doctor Watson.

-To solve it, they dispose of the check-ins of a banch of people from approximately a year before the tragedy has started, until the big meeting of the airline companies and theirs contact.
+Fortunately, the team has taken the ADA course from EPFL and they have a large collection of data about people's movements around the world.
+Enola Holmes proposes to analyze this data to get insights about plane travels globally and use it to help them catch the murderer and his potential associates before they strike again.

 Will this be enough to discover who's the one?